Silen vs. Vera

 Key Excerpts

-• "Injunction is not the proper remedy for the removal of an officer of a private corporation, nor for restoring one wrongfully removed."
+- "Injunction is not the proper remedy for the removal of an officer of a private corporation, nor for restoring one wrongfully removed" (32 C. J., 240).

 Precedents Cited

-• Chua Ke v.
+- Chua Ke v.
 Abeto, 63 Phil.
-539 — Cited as controlling precedent for the principle that certiorari lies when a court acts in excess of jurisdiction.
+539 — Cited as controlling precedent for the proposition that certiorari lies to annul a writ of preliminary injunction issued in excess of jurisdiction.

 Provisions

-• Section 208, Code of Civil Procedure — Impliedly authorizes the bringing of an action against corporate directors by means of quo warranto proceedings to determine the legality of their election.
+- Section 208 of the Code of Civil Procedure — Impliedly authorizes the bringing of an action against corporate directors in the nature of quo warranto to determine the legality of their election.

 Notable Dissenting Opinions